Japanese Aum Shinrikyo Cult Leader Shoko Asahara Executed

 Undeterred, members of the cult continued carrying out various attacks against the people of Japan, which all failed, by attempting to release hydrogen cyanide in various train stations.
 All told, 19 cult members, including Asahara, were apprehended and tried for their crimes.
 Asahara and a dozen others received death sentences, while the remaining half dozen were sentenced to life in prison.

-The BBC explained that it took such a long time for Asahara’s execution to take place because in Japan, no one may be executed until every accused person and accomplice has been tried, had their appeals heard, and been sentenced.
+The BBC explained that it took such a long time for Asahara’s execution to take place because, in Japan, no one may be executed until every accused person and accomplice has been tried, had their appeals heard, and been sentenced.
 The final trial was concluded in January of this year.

 Aum Shinrikyo still exists and has been designated as a terrorist organization by several nations.
 In Japan, it is now often known as Aleph or Hikari no Wa.
 While Japan has not designated the offshoots as terror organizations, they do consider them to be dangerous religions in need of surveillance.

-Ashara, aged 63 at the time of his execution, leaves behind his wife Tomoko Matsumoto, also known as Akari Matsumoto, and anywhere from to 12 to 15 children, although some estimates place the total much higher.
+Ashara, aged 63 at the time of his execution, leaves behind his wife, Tomoko Matsumoto, also known as Akari Matsumoto, and anywhere from to 12 to 15 children, although some estimates place the total much higher.